 If you run a business with a vehicle fleet, an effective way to save money on your tax bill is to report your business mileage to HMRC for tax reimbursements.
-To be able to benefit from a tax deduction, businesses need to keep detailed records of every trip and prove to the HMRC that the trips were in fact for business purposes.
-But, HMRC won’t just take a company’s word for it, they require comprehensive mileage logs as proof.
+To benefit from a tax deduction, businesses need to keep detailed records of every trip and prove to the HMRC that the trips were for business purposes.
+But, HMRC won’t just take a company’s word for it; they require comprehensive mileage logs as proof.

-For fleet businesses, fuel bills make up a considerable share of total expenses.
-Recording business mileage for tax reimbursements can be a hassle – especially when done on paper – but the benefits make it worthwhile.
-The latest feature of GPSLive tracking software – Trip Log enables business owners to identify business and private uses of fleet vehicles, allowing managers to easily distinguish mileage done by company vehicles between business and personal use for tax reimbursements.
-GPSLive enables companies to record all trips done by vehicles in their fleet; once the data is collected from your vehicles, the new Trip Log feature can be used for identifying the mileage and figuring out tax deductible trips.
+Fuel bills make up a considerable share of total expenses for fleet businesses.
+Recording business mileage for tax reimbursements can be a hassle – especially when done on paper – but the benefits are worthwhile.
+The latest feature of GPSLive tracking software – Trip Log, enables business owners to identify business and private uses of fleet vehicles, allowing managers to easily distinguish mileage done by company vehicles between business and personal service for tax reimbursements.
+GPSLive enables companies to record all trips done by vehicles in their fleet; once the data is collected from your vehicles, the new Trip Log feature can identify the mileage and figure out tax-deductible business trips.

-The fact is, the less time it takes for the drivers and the managers to cover an expense claim, the more productive your fleet will be.
-Trip Log is an essential tool for fleet businesses as it gathers data from vehicle trackers to create a brief and to the point mileage and fuel usage report.
+The less time it takes for the drivers and the managers to cover an expense claim, the more productive your fleet will be.
+Trip Log is an essential tool for fleet businesses as it gathers data from vehicle trackers to create a brief and to-the-point mileage and fuel usage report.
 Fleet companies can claim thousands of pounds per vehicle a year on mileage deduction alone.
-With the Trip Log feature, managers can track every single trip taken by the fleet drivers even if it is just a block away, which in return gives the maximum tax reduction for the company.
-Trip Log allows the user to select between; business, personal or to skip that trip.
+With the Trip Log feature, managers can track every trip taken by the fleet drivers, even if it is just a block away, giving the company the maximum tax reduction.
+Trip Log allows the user to select between; business, personal, or skip that trip.

-Business owners and managers need to be informed about what qualifies as a business trip.
-Unauthorised vehicle use is a well-known issue among fleet companies and submitting wrong information for tax deduction is a punishable offence.
+Business owners and managers need to know what qualifies as a business trip.
+Unauthorized vehicle use is a well-known issue among fleet companies and submitting wrong information for tax deduction is a punishable offense.
 HMRC has specific standards to help executive teams decide when trips are classified as business-related and when they aren’t.
 As a rule, if a trip is business-related:

 1- Employees such as truck drivers and delivery personnel can’t do their work unless they complete a trip to the destination.
-If driving is one of the main responsibilities of an employee, their trips are generally considered as business trips, unless it is an unauthorized vehicle use.
+If driving is one of an employee’s primary responsibilities, their trips are generally considered business trips unless it is an unauthorized vehicle use.

 2- Service technicians, sales agents, lone workers, and similar professions require employees to travel to locations other than their usual workplace to carry out their duties.
 This rule generally applies in cases where employees perform maintenance on a remote job site or drive to a client meeting.